We talk about the Chase Sapphire Reserve® card’s little brother quite a bit…

 Cons:

-The $550 annual fee 🙃
+The new (and higher) annual fee

 Why we’ve deemed the Sapphire Reserve as the best card for travel credits:

-The current welcome offer…amen and amen.
+The current welcome offer… amen and amen.

 Perhaps the world’s best transfer partners list (including our personal fave — World of Hyatt), many of which have frequent transfer bonuses to help you get even more value from your points: